 The global political arena is diverse and dynamic, alive with multitudes of state and non-state actors striving to influence each other with every tool at their disposal.
 We need a political theory of global politics to help us navigate this arena in all its complexity.
 And this requires moving beyond the field’s traditional focus on states engaging in global politics by waging wars or employing other conventional tools of coercive foreign policy.
-Professor Rafanelli’s current book project, Promoting Justice Across Borders: Political Theory for the New Global Politics, takes on this task.
+Professor Rafanelli’s book, Promoting Justice Across Borders: The Ethics of Reform Intervention, takes on this task.
 It addresses topics such as toleration, legitimacy, collective self-determination, and the perils of activism in a non-ideal world to develop an ethics of foreign political influence well-suited to our geopolitical moment.

-Professor Rafanelli also has research interests in corporate agency and corporate personhood and the ethical issues surrounding the use of artificial intelligence.
+Professor Rafanelli is currently working on a project about the ethics of resistance.
+She also has research interests in corporate agency and corporate personhood and the ethical issues surrounding the use of artificial intelligence.